mathiskeller/neo-matrix-creator-framework/README.md

 ## Dependencies

 - This framework is using [ZMQ](https://www.npmjs.com/package/zmq), make sure you follow the instructions on how to install ZMQ on your computer.
-- If you want to use the SpeecToText module you need to have SOX installed.
+- If you want to use the SpeechToText module you need to have SOX installed.
 See the [node-record-lpcm16](https://www.npmjs.com/package/node-record-lpcm16) documentation

 ## Installation